Trump’s nonprofit inaugural committee improperly paid a $49,000 bill incurred by his company, D.C. attorney general alleges

 “I know nothing of the rooms, did not use the rooms, have no idea who would have,” Beach said in an email to The Washington Post on Monday.
 When asked why his name was on the contract, Beach said: “I have no idea.
 I can only guess someone put it there as a placeholder.”

-President Trump still owns his businesses while in office, but says he has given day-to-day control to Trump Jr. and his other adult son, Eric.
+Trump still owns his businesses while in office but says he has given day-to-day control to Trump Jr. and his other adult son, Eric.

 That is important in this case because, under nonprofit law, charity money can’t be used for the private benefit of the charity’s leaders — or their families or businesses.

-Racine is alleging that the inaugural committee broke that law by paying Trump’s private business, and also by paying off a bill it owed.
+Racine is alleging the inaugural committee broke that law by paying Trump’s private business and also by paying off a bill it owed.

 “The [inaugural committee] knew, and continues to know, that the amounts it paid under the Loews Madison invoice for legal obligations incurred by the Trump Organization were for charges the [inaugural committee] had not approved or authorized, and for prohibited private purposes,” Racine’s filing said.